sintaahwalisa/final-project-coda013/README.md

+# Credit Card Fraud Detection Using Transaction Behavior Analysis

-# 🏗️ Data Engineering Workflow
+## 🏗️ Data Engineering Workflow

 This project implements an **end-to-end data engineering pipeline** that transforms raw transactional data into **analytics-ready tables**, with **data quality validation enforced before loading into the data warehouse**.